sudmantlab/17q21.31_SV_and_evolution/README.md

 ## Table of contents

-Human Haplotype resolved structures of 17q21.31
+Human haplotype resolved structures of 17q21.31

 Primate haplotype resolved structures of 17q21.31